kanchana-S/ENDV2/README.md

     Learning rate is required to control the decrease in weight to reduce the error.
 Learning rates are important since they control how fast or slow the neural network trains.

     How are weights initialized?
     Weights are initialized randomly.
 There are some reasons for this.
-If it is initalized as 0 directlt, the final result is no better than the one given by a linear model.
+If it is initalized as 0 directly, the final result is no better than the one given by a linear model.
 Too high and too small weights also do not perform any better, since the gradients are changing not at the right pace and therefore the learning also takes a lot of time.
 There are also newer methods of weight initialization like Xaviers method.
-But this method also involves using random numbers along with some other restrictions.
+But this method also involves using random numbers from a normal distribution

     What is "loss" in a neural network?